mdpetters/mdpetters.github.io/_news/announcement_2.md

 inline: true
 ---

-Congratulations to Sabin Kasparoglu for publishing her first paper on aerosol viscosity.
+Congratulations to Sabin Kasparoglu for having her paper first paper on aerosol viscosity accepted for publication in Atmospheric Chemistry and Physics.